Caribbean Court of Justice: Types of cases heard

 Due to the differences in costs, the JCPC has only been truly practically accessible to certain death row inmates or very wealthy individuals.
 Additionally, the JCPC does have jurisdictional limitations unrelated to the cost of appeal.
 The JCPC functions as a final appellate court in very restricted manner.
 Under the common law, the right of appeal does not exist for all cases and instead must be specially conferred.
 This is done consequently as appeals "as of right" and "as of leave" (where leave is required by the local Court of Appeal or the JCPC itself).

-Firstly, appeals to the JCPC in civil proceedings lie at the discretion of the local court where the case at hand is one of 'great general public importance or otherwise ought to be submitted to Her Majesty in Council for decision' and where an amount or in dispute or claim (including property) is of, or exceeds, the prescribed statutory value.
+Firstly, appeals to the JCPC in civil proceedings lie at the discretion of the local court where the case at hand is one of 'great general public importance or otherwise ought to be submitted to His Majesty in Council for decision' and where an amount or in dispute or claim (including property) is of, or exceeds, the prescribed statutory value.
 In criminal matters, the JCPC will not intervene unless it can be demonstrated that some serious miscarriage of justice has occurred through violation of the principles of natural justice; violation the due process of law or other serious injustice.
 This is as a result of the JCPC not being designed to function as a second tier Court of Appeal to review the evidence of a given case.

 The structural and practical limitations of JCPC appeals has meant that the range of precedent generated by the highest court for many Caribbean jurisdictions is confined to narrow categories, particularly capital punishment and high finance.
 The wide body of law between these categories, has often been left mainly to small domestic courts in the Caribbean.
 Thus different decisions have been more likely to be rendered for similar fact patterns, creating inconsistencies in how laws are interpreted across the region.